Louis’s first flight from San Diego to Monterey on Alaska Airlines.

 Pupdate: Sadly, he can’t travel with me any longer.
 Back in November, he herniated a disc in his neck.
 While in the MRI they found he has hydrocephalus.
 I was shocked.
 He never presented a single symptom and at all of his health exams nothing ever came up.
 Even though I never spoke with his neurologist about flying I feel like it is best that he stays home with my sister now when I travel.

 A note on meds: I decided NOT to drug or sedate Louis while we traveled.
 I spoke with our vet about it before our first flight and she gave me a lot of information plus pros/cons about it.
 We found that making sure he was comfortable in his carrier and surrounding he didn’t need it.
 IF I ever thought travel was not safe for him I wouldn’t bring him.

 A note on United: We have flown with United at least 7 times now.
 Not once did we have an issue.
-That being said United is awful on customer service.
+That being said United is awful at customer service.
 Delays, cancelations, and missed connections are the norm.
 Factor those possibilities into your travel with a pet.
 Long delays can be brutal if there are no relief areas.
 Louis is trained for potty pads so I always had one.
 They do have the easiest pet traveling policies and access to direct flights from my home.
 While I wish I could speak to someone at United about how to make the passenger experience for both pets and people better and I do call them out regularly on Twitter I choose to still fly with them because of their direct flight options from my home airports.